 Connection templates do not work.
 Because:

 Fact is, most connection requests come from sellers who have done little if any homework on the customer.
-People are catching on!

 Here is a quick example of a common yet failing template request: